Back Blueprint Next

 1002 A. D. -- Danes conquered England. *

-1015 A. D. -- Children were forbidden by law to be sold by their parents in
+1015 A. D. -- Children were forbidden by law to be sold by their

-was ten and a half thousand pounds.
+London paid, which was ten and a half thousand

 Anglo-Saxon Chronicle.